ginjera/mokomakambo/content/underpaid.rst

     Yours sincerely,
     ginjera

 I had gotten tired of getting 3-4% annual increments for the past four years and decided to do something about it.
 I had been thinking about it since reading Townsend's cheeky book.
 A mid-year review seemed like the best time to do it.
 I felt a little uncomfortable to broach the topic, and simply said,"(Boss) today's one on one meeting is gonna be a little weird.
 (Pause) Today, I resign.
 Sort of.
 Here.
 Read this."
 The discussion flowed easily after that.
-The boss didn't take offense and indicated that salary negotiations are fair game.
+The boss didn't take offense and gamely said that salary negotiations are fair game.
 And asked if I had a number in mind.
 I asked for 20%.

 I'll find out in 2 weeks' time if this negotiation bears fruit.
 Either way, this gambit has already paid off for me.
 I had been putting this off for a while as I fretted about forgoing my performance bonus by leaving the job.
 I'm happy I plucked up the courage, shoved my doubts aside and took bold action.
 I think it's better to commit the sin of commission than the sin of omission.